-An introduction to the use of game theory in diverse areas such as modern economic research, political science, sociology, and evolutionary processes.
-Master's-level version of ECON 4610.
-Students should consult with Professor for additional assignments & different grading criteria.
+A formal introduction to the use of game theory in diverse areas such as modern economic research, political science, sociology, and evolutionary processes.
+The mathematical content and the depth of the analysis distinguish this class from Econ 4610.
 Open to graduate students only.